Degrees or Radians?

 [The x-value on the unit circle for a 90° angle in standard position is 0, so the cosine is 0 at 90°.
 It should be a 0 of the function or an x-intercept of the graph.]

 - Was students’ level of enthusiasm/involvement high or low?
 Explain why.

 - Did you challenge the achievers to go beyond quick answers and pursue deeper explanations and understanding?
 How?

 - Did all members of each group contribute to the project and remain fully engaged?
 How do you know?
-How could you improve that next
+How could you improve that next time?

 - Did you provide appropriate support for students who struggle with graphing by hand?
 How?